Apps

 Parameters

 Parameters are passed in to your application's runtime environment as environment variables.
-We do not modify the name of the environment variable along the way.
-So, for example, if your parameter name is my_parameter
+You can access them using the Tower SDK — for example, if your parameter name is my_parameter, access it with tower.parameter('my_parameter').

 Updating parameter definitions